Details

 Flights

-Your trip begins and ends in Reykjavík.
-Please double-check our itinerary for the date on which you must arrive in Reykjavík by.
-You can arrive at any time of the day you choose, but we strongly urge you to arrive by 6:00 p.m. on Day 1 for our group meeting.
-You can depart from Reykjavík any time on the final day of the trip.
+This program begins and ends in Reykjavík.
+Please double-check our itinerary for the date by which you must arrive in Reykjavík.
+You may want to arrive in Iceland one or more days early in case you have flight disruptions.
+You can arrive at any time you choose, but try to make it in time for our 6:00 p.m.
+Welcome Meeting on Day 1.
+You can depart from Reykjavík any time on the final day of the program, or stay later to see more of the city.

 Plugs and Converters